EpiForeSITE/ForeSITE_Website/research/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}ForeSITE Related Publications

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Below are publications from researchers on the ForeSITE team that exemplify the work being done at our center.

 {% include section.html %}

 ## Highlighted

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include citation.html lookup="Assessing the Impact of Mask Mandates on SARS-CoV-2 Transmission: A Case Study of Utah" style="rich" %}

 {% include section.html %}

-## All

-{% include search-box.html %}

-{% include search-info.html %}

-{% include list.html data="citations" component="citation" style="rich" %}